kodanda1/Portfolio/README.md

 npm install
 ```

+3. Configure EmailJS (Optional - for contact form functionality):
+   - Follow the setup guide in `EMAILJS_SETUP.md`
+   - Update the EmailJS configuration in `src/components/Contact.tsx`

-3. Start the development server:
+4. Start the development server:
 ```bash
 npm start
 ```

-4. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+5. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### Building for Production

 ```bash
 npm run build
 ```

+### Deployment

+The website is configured for deployment at `http://varunportfolio.com`.
+Update the `homepage` field in `package.json` if deploying to a different domain.

 ## 📱 Responsive Design